AH-dark/ahdark.cn/source/pages/home.md

 - I was born on April 28, 2007, in Beijing.
 - I live in Haidian District, Beijing, People's Republic of China.
-- I am a junior high school student in [Beijing 101 Middle School](http://www.beijing101.com), and I will take the senior high school entrance examination in 2022.
+- I was a junior high school student in [Beijing 101 Middle School](http://www.beijing101.com), and now I am in a senior high school.
 - I love computer science and have been studying for almost 10 years.

-**Welcome to my blog: <https://ahdark.com>**
+**Welcome to my blog: <https://www.ahdark.com>**